PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

         3. Because the outer loop of the steady-state solution only has five variables, there are only five error functions to minimize or set to zero.
 We use a root-finder and its corresponding Newton method for the updating the guesses of the outer-loop variables because it works well and is faster than the bisection method described in the previous step.
 The `OG-Core` code has the option to use either the bisection method or the root fining method to updated the outer-loop variables.
 The root finding algorithm is generally faster but is less robust than the bisection method in the previous step.

+Under alternative model configurations, the solution algorithm changes slightly.
+For example, when `baseline = False`, one need not solve for the $factor$, as it is determined in the baseline model solution.
+When `budget_balance = True`, the guess of $\overline{TR}$ in the outer loop is replaced by the guess of $\bar{Y}$ and transfers are determined a residual from the government budget constraint given revenues and other spending policy.
+When `baseline_spending = True`, $\overline{TR}$ is determined from the baseline model solution and not updated in the outer loop described above.

 (SecSSeqlbResults)=
 ### Steady-state results: default specification